CONTENTS

 Step 1- People need to prove their identity and nationality using their passport, national identity card or biometric residence card.
 If the person has no valid identity document, Hull City Council staff will support the person to apply for these from the embassy of their country of origin.

 Step 2 – People need to provide proof of residence in the UK by providing their National Insurance number.
 People who do not have a National Insurance number will need to upload additional documents to prove 5 years continuous residence.
 These include bank statements, council tax bills and rental agreements with proof of payment.
-Click on the link to see a full list: EU Settlement Scheme: Evidence of UK Residence.
+See EU Settlement Scheme: Evidence of UK Residence.

 Step 3 – People will need to declare any criminal convictions, although only serious or persistent criminality will affect the application.